bmguillo/watsonknowledgestudio_nludeploy/README.md

 - Map entity types from type system to one or more rule classes(Versions)
 - Rules based annotator creation & save for [deployment to WDS or NLU](https://cloud.ibm.com/docs/services/watson-knowledge-studio?topic=watson-knowledge-studio-wks_rule_publish#wks_rule_publish)

+Rule-based model: Uses a declarative approach to finding entities in documents.
+This type of model is more predictable, and is easier to comprehend and maintain.
+However, it does not learn from new data.
+It can only find patterns it has been taught to look for.

+Machine learning model: Uses statistical approach to finding entities and relationships in documents.
+This type of model can adapt as the amount of data grows.

 Machine Learning Model:
 - NLU API for annotation with predefined set of entity types
 - Dictionary annotator(associate a dictionary with an entity type from the type system, creates an annotation for each mention in the text that matches a dictionary term)